jefste/kappa-squared/README.md

 $ python kappa-squared.py
 This will prompt user to input a PDB and tryptophan to use to calculate kappa squared.

+Currently in development:
+-generates fish plot for each pdb
+--This is nearly done, just unsure if there is a better way that this can be saved.
+Also may have slight issue for points near 0.
+-use mplot3d/matplotlib to draw the tryptophan and heme structures, draw the transition dipoles for each as well as the transition vector
+--Half done, can plot some coordinates, would be nicer to be able to draw the heme structure as well as the trp stucture to easier visualize.
+Not sure how useful this is, but might be a useful 'sight test' for some cases.
+-create relation database (SQL?) that contains trp-heme kappa squared for all heme proteins that stores the image for each --currently have a CSV that stores data.
+No image storage.

 Future things to implement:
-*error handling:
+-better error handling:
-	*handle invalid pdb name
+	--handle invalid pdb name
-	*handle invalid pdb file (abort if no trp or heme are found) *currently aborts script if there are no trps found *generate fish plot for each pdb
-*use mplot3d/matplotlib to draw the tryptophan and heme structures, draw the transition dipoles for each as well as the transition vector
-*read from large MD file to map distance and kappa squared over time (need old MD files for this) *determine if hemes are normal or disordered depending on structure?
+	--handle invalid pdb file (abort if no trp or heme are found) --currently aborts script if there are no trps found -read from large MD file to map distance and kappa squared over time (need old MD files for this) -determine if hemes are normal or disordered depending on structure?
-*create relation database (SQL?) that contains trp-heme kappa squared for all heme proteins that stores the image for each
-	*compare with other literature (FRET book?)
+-compare ksq values with other literature (FRET book?)